The Norse Gods

 While there are some spheres that various deities are especially known for, most of them can be honored or asked for help in many different ways.
 In modern Heathenry, it’s not obligatory to focus on all the Germanic Gods and Goddesses at once.
 There will probably be some that you are drawn to, and others whom you might honor only in passing.
 And this is normal.

-The stories about the Gods reflect far more about the society and the people of the late iron age and early medieval period than it does about the Gods.
+In short, the stories about the Gods reflect far more about the society and the people of the late iron age and early medieval period than it does about the Gods.
 The stories about the Gods are ultimately about the society in which they were worshiped: what that society or what this or that poet valued and cared about and so on.

 It’s helpful to think of religion like language and to approach it with the same open mind and curiosity.